svdgraaf/rq-dashboard-ios/README.md

 MIT, but a shoutout is always appreciated :)

 ## Contributing
 Want to help out?
-Be sure to checkout the [issue list](https://github.com/svdgraaf/rq-dashboard-ios/issues), there probably is something you could work on :)
+Have any comments?
+Suggestions?
+Let me know!
+Be sure to checkout the [issue list](https://github.com/svdgraaf/rq-dashboard-ios/issues).